If you feel a little creaky and movement seems less fluid it might be worth taking up Yoga or Pilates.

-But don’t be fooled, it’s no walk in the park but Pilates and Yoga are both eminently do-able.
+But don’t be fooled, it’s no walk in the park.
+But never fear, both Pilates and Yoga are eminently do-able!

-Many people commence both exercise systems in their middle years knowing that they can manage but push themselves as they improve.
+Many people commence both exercise systems in their middle years knowing that they can manage, and push themselves as they improve.

 Pilates is a complete system of exercises.
-The aim of it is also to build body core strength.
-When you begin to balance, stretch and breath effectively the differences can be profound.
+The aim is also to build body core strength.
+When you begin to balance, stretch and breath effectively, the differences can be profound.

-Sometimes we think we are having problems remembering things but it can actually be about stress.
-Yoga and Pilates allows everyone the precious space to be in the moment and relive feelings of stress.
+Sometimes we think we are having problems remembering things, but it can actually be about stress.
+Yoga and Pilates allows everyone the precious space to be in the moment and relieve feelings of stress.

 They also promote better overall health, we always find that when we feel better we function more effectively in every single way.
-Also, taking quiet time out for yourself through a weekly or daily yoga practice can help relieve stress, and keep you centered and energized.
+Also, taking quiet time out for yourself through a weekly or daily yoga practice can help relieve stress, and keep you centred and energised.